 Long-term capital gains are taxed at 20% with indexation benefits |

-Can claim a tax deduction of up to Rs.
-1.5 lakh in a financial year if you invest in Equity linked Savings Scheme (ELSS) |
+Income tax benefit | Can claim a tax deduction of up to Rs.
+1.5 lakh in a financial year if you invest in Equity linked Savings Scheme (ELSS) | No tax benefits available on debt funds |

-Suitable for short-term goals such as buying a phone |
+Goals | Suitable for long-terms goals such as retiring peacefully | Suitable for short-term goals such as buying a phone |

-Overnight fund, liquid fund, money market fund, gilt fund, etc. |
+Types | ELSS, large-cap fund, flexi-cap fund, focused funds, etc. | Overnight fund, liquid fund, money market fund, gilt fund, etc. |

 You can opt for equity mutual funds if you want to create wealth in the long run and you have a high risk appetite.
 On the other hand, if you are a risk averse investor looking to invest in mutual funds for short-term goals, you can opt for debt mutual funds.
 With a deep understanding of equity fund vs debt fund, you can now better plan your investments.